inluxc/playwright-xray/README.md

 - The test execution summary defaults to `[${new Date().toUTCString()}] - Automated run` but this can be overidden by the config file option `summary:`

+The option `dryRun` can be used to run the tests without uploading the results to Xray.
+If this option is set to true, the settings `client_id` and `client_secret` are ignored.
+When combined with `debug` set to true, the reporter will produce a `xray-payload.json` file that can be imported separately.

 ```ts
 [
       'playwright-xray',